 Final Words

 Visiting the Nara deer is a bucket list item when visiting Japan.
 To make the most of your experience, know how to feed and treat the adorable deer and follow these Nara deer tips.
 You will sure to leave Nara with lasting memories of these cuties.
-Bon Voyage!

-Have you visited the deer in Nara?
+Have you met the deer in Nara?
+What was your favorite memory?

-What was your experience like – Let me know in the comments below!
+Let me know in the comments below!

 All PHOTOS ©️ 2023-2025 to infinity and abroad